 - How has the fighter responded to previous cuts?

 - What type of diet has the fighter been eating up to this point?

 Perhaps the best way to look at this would be to give you a case study example.
-Cian, who I mentioned in previous posts, won his fight at 70 kg in devastating fashion on the Siam Warriors card back in March (Paul Daley won the main event by KO after 41 seconds that night).
+Cian, who I mentioned in previous posts, won his fight at 70 kg in devastating fashion in March.

 In January Cian was at about 78kg.
 So over the course of the next number of weeks he was able to drop a couple of kilos in body fat (based on what was outlined in part I & part II).
 A week out from fight night Cian was about 76 kg, leaving 6 kg (13.2 lbs) of a cut.
 This was a perfect position to be in as the cut wasn’t so big it would impair performance.